A globally conservative finite element MHD code and its application to the study of compact torus formation, levitation and magnetic compression: Introduction

 so that the discrete forms of the differential product rule and divergence theorem are satisfied \cite{Perot}.
 This is the essence of mimetic schemes, also known as support operator methods, to which this work is closely related \cite{Perot2,Shashkov}.

 In section \ref{sec:Finite-element-discretisation}, we use the finite element method to derive various discrete differential matrix operators for a two-dimensional domain with axial symmetry in cylindrical coordinates, and discuss their properties.
 These operators satisfy the discrete form of equation \ref{eq:500.0}, and constitute the base of the DELiTE (Differential Equations on Linear Triangular Elements) framework, which is implemented in MATLAB.
 In section \ref{sec:Discrete-form-of}, the discrete single-fluid two-temperature MHD equations are constructed within the framework.
 The formal process of equation development is detailed in \cite{thesis}.
 Here, using inherent properties of the differential operators, we demonstrate global conservation of mass, toroidal flux, angular momentum, and energy.
 In section \ref{sec:Experiment-overview}, an overview of the magnetic compression experiment is presented - more details can be found in \cite{thesis,exppaper}.
 The magnetic compression experiment at General Fusion was a repetitive non-destructive test to study plasma physics applicable to magnetic target fusion compression.
 A compact torus (CT) is formed with a co-axial gun into a containment region with an hour-glass shaped inner flux conserver, and an insulating outer wall.
 External coil currents hold the CT off the outer wall (radial \textquotedbl levitation\textquotedbl ) and then rapidly compress it inwards.
 In section \ref{sec:Model-for-CT}, we present the details of our numerical models for simulating CT formation, magnetic levitation, and compression within the DELiTE framework.
 The model includes coupling between the poloidal external vacuum field solution in the part of the domain representing the insulating wall, and the full MHD solutions in the remainder of the domain.
 In section \ref{sec:Simulation-results,-and}, we present principal code input parameters and simulation results, and simulated diagnostics are compared with the experimentally measured counterparts.
 With inclusion of the insulating wall in the model, the effect of reduced plasma/wall interaction with an improved levitation/compression coil configuration, as observed in the experiment, is reproduced with MHD simulations.
 In the conclusion, section \ref{sec:Conclusion}, we present a summary of principal code features and suggest possible further extensions.
+A detailed derivation of the first order node-to-element differential operator is presented in Appendix \ref{sec:Appendix-A}.
+Further node-to element and node-to-node operator identities are demonstrated in Appendices \ref{sec:Appendix-B} and \ref{sec:Appendix-C} respectively.
+In Appendix \ref{sec:Appendix-D}, it is shown how energy and momentum conservation can be maintained when artificial density diffusion is included in the model.